I originally wrote this article for United Pole Artists and it is reproduced here with their permission.

 You might not have the luxury of your own personal physio at your beck and call, but you can do something productive with your downtime from pole.

-Learn some foam rolling techniques that you can do in front of the telly at home, do some mobility work (especially on your shoulders, you know you need it), get a massage, have an Epsom salt bath.
+Learn some foam rolling techniques that you can do in front of the telly at home, do some pre-hab and mobility work (especially on your shoulders, you know you need it), get a massage, have an Epsom salt bath.
 Take some time to love your body and treat it well – it’s the only one you’ve got!

 Deloading is a well-established training principle among professional athletes.
 Basically, it means taking a regular and scheduled break from intense programming, allowing the body to recover and come back stronger (and avoid overtraining).